wasabikev/AI-UI/README.md

 - Use consistent button placement and naming
 - Provide clear error messages within the modal
 - Implement confirmation for destructive actions

+### Minimize Unnecessary Changes in Mature Code
+- Respect Stable Code: AI-assisted changes should be limited to the specific feature or bug in question.
+Avoid refactoring, updating, or “modernizing” mature, stable code unless it directly relates to the task at hand or addresses a known issue.
+- Preserve Working Patterns:
+When working in established code, maintain the existing framework versions, coding styles, and APIs.
+Do not upgrade libraries, change APIs, or introduce new patterns unless explicitly required by the feature or bug.
+- Justify Broad Changes:
+Any change that affects code outside the immediate scope of the task (such as updating library versions, refactoring unrelated modules, or altering UI frameworks) must be clearly justified, documented, and approved by the project owner.
+- Change with Context:
+Before suggesting or applying “best practices,” always verify the current stack and project conventions.
+If in doubt, ask for confirmation before proceeding with changes that could impact unrelated functionality.
+Minimize Risk:
+- Avoid “over-eager” improvements or optimizations in legacy or mature areas of the codebase.
+Prioritize stability and predictability over theoretical improvements.

 ### Modal Interaction Patterns
 - Open modals with clear triggers (buttons, links)